michaleb/CarND-Kidnapped-Vehicle-Project/README.md

 #### Initialization

 At the initialization step the car's position is estimated using data from GPS.
-The subsequent steps in the process will refine this estimate to localize the vehicle.
+The subsequent steps in the process refined this estimate to localize the vehicle.
 The particle filter was intialized by sampling from a Gaussian distribution, that took into account Gaussian sensor noise, around the initial GPS position and heading estimates.

 ```cpp